joyhuan/TechBlogs/Spinnaker.md

 In addition, Spinnaker provides a higher-level experience that builds on top of the above features via Managed delivery.

 ### Application management

+view and manage cloud resources

+Modern tech organizations operate collections of services -- sometimes referred to as "applications" or "microservices."

+**Applications, clusters**, and **server groups** are the key concepts Spinnaker uses to describe your services.
+**Load balancers and firewalls** describe how your services are exposed to users.

 #### Application
 An application in Spinnaker is a collection of clusters, which in turn are collections of server groups.
 The application also includes firewalls and load balancers.